youngmani/poof-sounds/README.md

 **poof sounds** is a Minecraft resource pack for Java Edition that replaces in-game sounds with audio clips of Poofesure!
 [Watch Poofesure play Minecraft with this sound pack here!](https://www.youtube.com/watch?v=0h4PMg7i348)

-The latest release of **poof sounds** is compatible with Minecraft version 1.19.4 and newer, although it may work with other versions as well. [**poof sounds** version 1.3](https://github.com/youngmani/poof-sounds/releases/tag/v1.3.0) was designed for Minecraft version 1.16.2 to 1.16.5.
+**poof sounds** is compatible with Minecraft version 1.19.4, although it may work with older and newer versions as well.

-This resource pack is not currently available for Minecraft Bedrock Edition, but feel free to create your own based off of this resource pack!
-Bedrock Edition may be supported in the future.

 ## Installation

 1. Download the `poof-sounds.zip` file from the [latest release](https://github.com/youngmani/poof-sounds/releases/latest) ([direct download](https://github.com/youngmani/poof-sounds/releases/latest/download/poof-sounds.zip)).